 The Revised Guidelines set out the procedures and requirements for the designation of areas as PSSAs.
-The definition of PSSA in the Revised Guidelines requires four essential elements in order for the IMO to characterize an area a PSSA: (1) IMO competence to do so; (2) the ascertaining of the characteristics of the area(s) concerned; (3) an assessment of the impact by maritime transport activity; and (4) an understanding of the measures associated with the
+The definition of PSSA in the Revised Guidelines requires four essential elements in order for the IMO to characterize an area a PSSA: (1) IMO competence to do so; (2) the ascertaining of the characteristics of the area(s) concerned; (3) an assessment of the impact by maritime transport activity; and (4) an understanding of the measures associated with the recognition of a PSSA.
+Within the framework of the Revised Guidelines, the IMO will have to achieve three objectives: (1) to inform nation states of the possible creation of PSSAs; (2) to ensure that there is a balance of all interests involved in the proposed PSSA; and (3) to

-158 Nihan Unlu above n.11, 63
+17 Nihan Unlu above n.13, 63

-159 Helene Lefebvre-Chalain above n.3, 61.
+18 Helene Lefebvre-Chalain above n.3, 61.

-160 Ibid; Nihan Unlu above n.11, 63 161 Ibid
+19 Ibid; Nihan Unlu above n.13, 63

-162 Julian Roberts et ors above n.8, 434.
+21 Julian Roberts et ors above n.10, 434.

-recognition of a PSSA.
-Within the framework of the Revised Guidelines, the IMO will have to achieve three objectives: (1) to inform nation states of the possible creation of PSSAs; (2) to ensure that there is a balance of all interests involved in the proposed PSSA; and (3) to establish criteria for evaluating the appropriateness of a state's request.163 The actual process of designating a PSSA is long and complicated.164 At the start, the Revised Guidelines make it clear that only the IMO can designate PSSAs and APMs at the request of a member State or a number of member States with an interest in the area.165 The application from the member State(s) must be made to the Marine Environmental Protection Committee of the IMO (MEPC) in accordance with part 7 of the Revised Guidelines.
-Part 7 requires, inter alia, that the Application set out the objectives of the proposed PSSA designation, the location and description of the area as well as the information required by the criteria set out in Parts 4 (ecological, socio-economic or scientific criteria) and 5 (vulnerability to impacts from international shipping) and must include details of the protective measures that will be associated with the area's status in accordance with Part 6.166
+establish criteria for evaluating the appropriateness of a state's request.22 The actual process of designating a PSSA is long and complicated.23 At the start, the Revised Guidelines make it clear that only the IMO can designate PSSAs and APMs at the request of a member State or a number of member States with an interest in the area.24 The application from the member State(s) must be made to the Marine Environmental Protection Committee of the IMO (MEPC) in accordance with part 7 of the Revised Guidelines.
+Part 7 requires, inter alia, that the Application set out the objectives of the proposed PSSA designation, the location and description of the area as well as the information required by the criteria set out in Parts 4 (ecological, socio-economic or scientific criteria) and 5 (vulnerability to impacts from international shipping) and must include details of the protective measures that will be associated with the area's status in accordance with Part 6.25